-Everything you need to know about the mysterious mosquito-born illness that's sweeping the globe—and how it affects you (and your babymoon) as a pregnant woman.
+Everything you need to know about the mysterious mosquito-borne illness that's sweeping the globe—and how it affects you as a pregnant woman.

 There's been a 20-fold increase in Brazilian babies born with microcephaly since the virus first appeared in Brazil.
-The surge in cases of microcephaly is becoming so major in Brazil, health officials have warned women to avoid becoming pregnant.
-Over the course of 2016, a number of countries worldwide warned against pregnancy, including Colombia, Ecuador, El Salvador, Jamaica, American Samoa, Costa Rica, Curacao, Nicaragua, Aruba, Bonaire, Trinidad and Tobago, The Marshall Islands, St. Vincent, the Grenadines, Sint Maarten New Caledonia, Cuba, Dominica, Kosrae, Fiji, Saint Lucia, Belize, Papua New Guinea, Peru, Grenada, and Argentina.
+The major surge in cases of microcephaly in Brazil led health officials to warn women to avoid becoming pregnant.
+Over the course of 2016, a number of countries worldwide warned against pregnancy, including Colombia, Ecuador, El Salvador, Jamaica, American Samoa, Costa Rica, Curacao, Nicaragua, Aruba, Bonaire, Trinidad and Tobago, The Marshall Islands, St. Vincent, the Grenadines, Sint Maarten, New Caledonia, Cuba, Dominica, Kosrae, Fiji, Saint Lucia, Belize, Papua New Guinea, Peru, Grenada, and Argentina.

 Here's everything you need to know about the Zika virus.

 If you're with child or planning to become pregnant, you're advised to avoid traveling to these areas: Brazil, Colombia, El Salvador, French Guiana, Guatemala, Haiti, Honduras, Martinique, Mexico, Panama, Paraguay, Suriname, Venezuela, Puerto Rico, Barbados, Bolivia, Ecuador, Guadeloupe, Saint Martin, Guyana, Cape Verde, Samoa, US Virgin Islands and the Dominican Republic.